telerik/ajax-docs/controls/grid/how-to/Common/customize-griddropdowncolumn.md

 * **ItemsPerRequest** - Gets or sets the number of Items the RadComboBox editor will load per Item request (by default -1, meaning all items will be requested).

->note Load-on-demand is supported by the[ RadComboBox ](http://demos.telerik.com/aspnet-ajax/combobox/examples/overview/defaultcs.aspx)editor only.
+>tip Load-on-demand is supported by the[ RadComboBox ](http://demos.telerik.com/aspnet-ajax/combobox/examples/overview/defaultcs.aspx)editor only.
 This requires DropDownControlType="RadComboBox" (default value).
 Additionally,load-on-demand works only with declarative data source controls set through the DataSourceID property of the column.
 Using DataSets and binding the column through its DataMember property is not compatible with automatic load-on-demand.
 >